 - Ongoing support

 Open Berkeley requires no prior web or technical experience to build a site.
-There are currently over 200 campus websites on the Open Berkeley platform, and many of these sites were built by Site Builders without any prior web experience.
+There are hundreds of campus websites on the Open Berkeley platform, and many of these sites were built by Site Builders without any prior web experience.

 If you would like to use the Open Berkeley platform to build your site, you may request a new site, and then attend a training session to learn how to use the platform’s tools and features.

 Fill out the Sign-Up Form

 Start by filling out the Open Berkeley Sign-Up form.
 Once the site owner provides a campus chart string and requested initial information, the Open Berkeley team will spin up a new "starter site" for you.
 This new site will have the platform’s design and features, along with a few sample content items to get you started.
 (See Figure 1, below.)

 Figure 1: New starter site